Meet Our Team

 In August 1997, Cantor Kay Greenwald became Congregation Beth Am's Cantor after serving for five years as Assistant and then Associate Cantor of our congregation.
 Before attending Hebrew Union College - Jewish Institute of Religion School of Sacred Music, Cantor Kay pursued her Masters from the Eastman School of Music and sang opera throughout the world.
 She was the first woman to serve as clergy at Beth Am.

-Cantor Kay continues to participate in the musical life of the congregation, singing occasionally on the bimah as well as in concert venues.
-A past president of the American Conference of Cantors (ACC) - the professional cantorial organization of the Reform Movement - Cantor Kay currently serves as Director of Placement for the ACC.
+Cantor Kay continues to participate in the musical life of the congregation, singing occasionally on the bimah and concert venues, as well as participating in life cycle events from time to time.
+A past president of the American Conference of Cantors (ACC) -- the professional cantorial organization of the Reform Movement -- Cantor Kay currently serves as Director of Placement for the ACC.

-Cantor Dave Unterman was Beth Am's Cantor from 1981 to 1997.
-He continues to be a popular teacher of Jewish Spirituality and often participates in musical events at Beth Am.
-Cantor Dave is a veteran of musical theater and opera.
-He sang with the San Francisco and New York Metropolitan Operas, the Lamplighters and the American Savoyards.
-He is a graduate of the Hebrew Union College - Jewish Institute of Religion School and Sacred Music.
-During his many years as Cantor, he trained hundreds of young congregants for their Bar and Bat Mitzvah as well as many adults who participated in the Adult B'nei Mitzvah program.
-Cantor Dave also led the volunteer adult choir and worked with the Music Committee.
+Cantor Dave Unterman served as Beth Am's Cantor from 1981 to 1997.
+He continued to be an active part of the Beth Am community, teaching Jewish Spirituality and participating in musical events at Beth Am until his death on March 26, 2016.
+A veteran of musical theater and opera, Cantor Dave sang with the San Francisco and New York Metropolitan Operas, the Lamplighters and the American Savoyards.
+He was a graduate of the Hebrew Union College - Jewish Institute of Religion's School of Sacred Music.
+During his many years as cantor, he trained hundreds of young congregants for their B'nei Mitzvah as well as many adults who participated in the Adult B'nei Mitzvah program.
+Cantor Dave also led the volunteer adult choir and worked with the Beth Am Music Committee.